mehdi-alouane/js-tldr/public/docs/Array/unshift.md

 # Array.prototype.unshift()

-The `unshift` method inserts the given values to the beginning of an array-like object.
+The `unshift` method inserts the given elements to the _beginning_ of an `array` or array-like object.
 Result of `unshift` call is length of modified array.

 ## Syntax